reinhart1010/nix/docs/en/common/dive.md

 ---
 # dive

-A tool for exploring a Docker image, layer contents, and discovering ways to shrink it.
+Explore a Docker image, layer contents, and discover ways to shrink it.
 More information: <https://github.com/wagoodman/dive>.

 - Analyze a Docker image: